App Walkthrough – The How, Why, What, and Everything In Between

 App walkthrough breaks down the complicated app journey into easy-to-follow instructions.
 It becomes easy for the users to apprehend the app features in the first look itself.
 This makes app walkthrough an immensely popular user experience strategy in the mobile app market.

 As per the research by Techjury, mobile apps are expected to generate a revenue of $935 billion by 2023.
-That’s not all.
-It’s also revealed that an average smartphone user uses 9 apps per day and 30 apps each month.
+An average smartphone user uses 9 apps per day and 30 apps each month.

 Another report suggests that around 88% of mobile time is spent on apps, with 49% of people opening an app 11+ times in a single day.